 If you’re letting out your Spanish property, income tax applies.
 The rules are strict:

-- Non-residents (EU/EEA): 19% with deductions for expenses like maintenance, insurance and mortgage interest
+- Non-residents (EU/EEA): 19% with deductions for eligible expenses such as maintenance, insurance and mortgage interest.

 You must declare this income annually, and failure to do so can result in fines or audits.